iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - [PointCloudDisplaySettings.edlMode]($common) enables the effect if set to "on" or "full".
 - [PointCloudDisplaySettings.edlStrength]($common) specifies the intensity of the effect.
 - [PointCloudDisplaySettings.edlRadius]($common) specifies the radius in pixels around each point that should be sampled to detect differences in depth.
-- [PointCloudDisplaySettings.eldFilter]($common) specifies whether to apply a filtering pass to smooth out the effect, when `edlMode` is set to "full".
+- [PointCloudDisplaySettings.edlFilter]($common) specifies whether to apply a filtering pass to smooth out the effect, when `edlMode` is set to "full".

 Each point cloud in a view can have its own independent EDL settings.
 You can configure those settings via [ContextRealityModel.displaySettings]($common) for context reality models, and [DisplayStyleSettings.setRealityModelDisplaySettings]($common) for persistent reality models.
 Adjusting related settings like [PointCloudDisplaySettings.sizeMode]($common) and [PointCloudDisplaySettings.shape]($common) can influence the shading effect.